 Join the 6,755 people who have received a free, no-obligation quote in the last 30 days

-How much you’ll pay depends on a few factors, primarily the door’s size, style, and glass type.
+A sliding glass patio door is a common home upgrade, and how much homeowners will pay depends on a few factors, primarily the door’s size, style, and glass type.
 Our guide breaks down how these and other choices impact the cost of sliding patio doors and explains how to keep your project affordable.

 *Cost data for this article was averaged from Fixr, Home Depot, and Lowe’s.